 Wilfred U. Codrington III

-Prior to joining the Brennan Center, Wilfred was an associate in the New York office of the global law firm, DLA Piper, LLP.
-There, he focused on commercial litigation, government investigations & white collar defense, and administrative law & regulatory policy.
-He also maintained a very active pro bono caseload.
-Before joining the firm, Wilfred served as a law clerk to the Honorable Deborah A. Batts, United States district judge for the Southern District of New York; legislative assistant and counsel to the Honorable Eleanor Holmes Norton of the District of Columbia; and a fellow and staff attorney at the Campaign Legal Center.
-Wilfred is presently an adjunct assistant professor of public service at the NYU Wagner Graduate School of Public Service.
+Prior to joining the Brooklyn Law School faculty, Professor Codrington was the Bernard and Anne Spitzer Fellow at the Brennan Center for Justice, where he worked with the Democracy Program.
+He also taught as an adjunct assistant professor at the NYU Wagner Graduate School of Public Service.
+As an associate attorney in the New York offices of the global law firm DLA Piper, LLP, he focused on commercial litigation, government investigations and white-collar defense, and administrative law and regulatory policy, while maintaining an active pro bono caseload.
+He served as a law clerk to Hon.
+Deborah A. Batts of the U.S. District Court for the Southern District of New York; legislative assistant and counsel to Hon.
+Eleanor Holmes Norton of the District of Columbia; and a fellow and staff attorney at the Campaign Legal Center.

-Wilfred earned an A.B. with honors in Philosophy: Ethics & Political Theory from Brown University, an M.P.A. from the University of Pennsylvania’s Fels School of Government, and a J.D. from Stanford Law School.
-He is admitted to practice law in New York, Massachusetts (inactive), and the District of Columbia (inactive), as well as the United States District Courts for the Southern and Eastern Districts of New York.
+Professor Codrington earned his undergraduate degree in philosophy from Brown University with honors, an MPA from the University of Pennsylvania, and a JD from Stanford Law School.
+He is admitted to practice law in New York, Massachusetts (inactive), and the District of Columbia (inactive), as well as the U.S. District Courts for the Southern and Eastern Districts of New York.